psrc/pophousing/blocksplits/README.md

 ## Run

-Use block_splits_output.R to complete the block-splitting process.
+Edit the ``mydir`` path in block_splits_output.R.
+Run line by line or hightlight chunks to run.
 Do not hit 'Source' as this process involves several intermediate GIS steps.
-Run line by line or hightlight chunks to run.

 Intermediate GIS steps will require spatial joining block centroids to determine whether or not they land in the AOI and where.

 ## Post-script QC

 After the final dataframe has been exported, check that the sum of the ratios by block for HHpop and GQpop equal 1.
-Rounding may cause some aggregations to sum to .99 or 1.01.
+Rounding during the process may cause some aggregations to sum to .99 or 1.01.